Ultimate Guide to Japanese Customs

 Drinking at a Japanese restaurant

-Japanese culture places a heavy emphasis on social drinking.
+Japanese customs place a heavy emphasis on social drinking.
 The drinking age is twenty, so you’ll find students letting loose slightly earlier.
 Refusing a drink makes you seem standoffish, so if you don’t drink you should make that clear upfront as gently as possible.
 It might help to tag along on these excursions even if you don’t drink yourself to spend time with your friends and coworkers.

 In Japan, you don’t pour your own drink.
 Instead people with lower status pour drinks for those above them, such as bosses or elders.
 Once you’re finished pouring everyone else’s drinks, someone will pour yours for you.
 Wait until everyone cries kanpai (cheers) before drinking.